FACT: High-Dimensional Random Forests Inference: FACT for high-dimensional random forests inference

+As discussed in the last section, the random forests consistency rates $B_1$ and $B_2$ are both of order $N^{-c}$ with $c\in (0,1)$ some constant.
+This result indicates that having imbalanced sample sizes with $N> nK^{-1}$ can help control the bias.
+In Section \ref{Sec7}, we will demonstrate the bias issue of the FACT statistic without using imbalanced samples by a simulation study.

+In practice, the independent samples $\{Y_i, \boldsymbol{X}_i\}_{i=1}^N$ and $\{V_i, \boldsymbol{U}_i\}_{i=1}^n$ in Algorithm \ref{Algorithm1} can be obtained by splitting the entire sample into two equal-sized subsamples.
+In such a case, we need to use $K\geq 2$ to ensure that each $F_j^{(k)}$ is constructed based on imbalanced training and inference samples.
+FACT also uses the e-value averaging method to aggregate information across the $K$ FACT statistics.
+Another distinction of FACT from GCM test is the use of transformations $g_1(x)$ and $g_2(x)$, which is for power enhancement and will be discussed in detail in the next section.

+There are alternative methods other than sample splitting to construct the training and inference samples.
+We discuss two possibilities here.
+First, the $K$-fold cross-fitting can be used, where for each $k=1,\cdots, K$, we take $\{1, \dots, n\}\backslash H_{k}$ as the training sample for fitting random forests models, and then construct $F_{j}^{(k)}$ based on $H_{k}$ as in \eqref{E5}.
+Here, we need to choose $K\geq 3$ to ensure imbalanced training and inference sample sizes.
+Compared to sample splitting, cross-fitting is less demanding in sample size but has a higher computational cost, noting that $K$ pairs of random forests models need to be trained.

-Let us introduce the out-of-bag (OOB) prediction as a practical alternative to sample splitting.
-Suppose there are $K$ trees in the random forests.
-For each $k=1,\cdots, K$, denote by $a_{k} \subset\{1, \dots, n\}$ the random subsamples used for training the $k$th decision tree.
-For each observation indexed by $i=1,\cdots, n$, let $A(i)\subset\{1, \dots, K\}$ be the set such that $i\not\in a_{k}$ for each $k\in A(i)$.
+Second, we can use the out-of-bag (OOB) prediction to construct the random forests predictions $\widehat Y$ and $\widehat X$.
+Assume that there are $N_{\text{oob}}$ trees in the random forests.
+For each $k = 1, \ldots, N_{\text{oob}}$, denote by $a_{k} \subset \{1, \ldots, n\}$ the random subsamples used for training the $k$th decision tree.
+For each observation indexed by $i = 1, \ldots, n$, let $A(i) \subset \{1, \ldots, N_{\text{oob}}\}$ be the set such that $i \notin a_{k}$ for each $k \in A(i)$.
 This means that for each $1 \leq i \leq n$, the set $A(i)$ contains all the decision trees grown without using the $i$th observation.
-Naturally, the OOB prediction for the $i$th observation is the empirical average of predicted values given by all decision trees from set $A(i)$.
-Thus, the OOB estimate is intended to disentangle the dependency between the training and the inference data points, making OOB an alternative to sample splitting.
-With sufficiently many trees in the random forests models, the OOB estimates can provide more reproducible results by avoiding sample splitting.
+Naturally, the OOB prediction for the $i$th observation is the empirical average of predicted values given by all decision trees from set $A(i).$ Thus, for each observation $i=1, \ldots, n$, we can form OOB estimates $\widehat{Y}(\boldsymbol{X}_{-ij})$ and $\widehat{X}(\boldsymbol{X}_{-ij})$ and use them to calculate $F_j^{(k)}$ in \eqref{E5} of Algorithm \ref{Algorithm1}.
+It is seen that the OOB estimate is intended to disentangle the dependency between the training and inference data points, making OOB an alternative to sample splitting.
+With sufficiently many trees in the random forests model, each OOB estimate is constructed by averaging over a large number of tree estimates and thus, is expected to provide stable results with just one fitting of the random forests models.
+Compared to sample splitting and $K$-fold cross fitting, the OOB implementation offers a practical compromise between computational cost and estimation efficiency (in terms of sample size).
+Our applications in Sections~\ref{Sec7}--\ref{Sec8} are implemented through the OOB approach.